awesome-android-root/awesome-android-root/README.md

 ---

-## Performance tweaks & Optimizations
+## Performance tweaks and Optimizations

 ### All-in-One Performance Optimizers
 - **[⭐ 3C All-in-One Toolbox](https://play.google.com/store/apps/details?id=ccc71.at.free)** - A comprehensive utility that offers a wide range of tools for monitoring, controlling, and optimizing device performance in a user-friendly interface. `Proprietary`